tshark: Basic Tutorial with Practical Examples

-This guide is for beginners who want to use some basic commands of tshark.
-Here, I am listing some basic commands which help you to capture and analyze the network traffic.
+tshark is a command-line based protocol analyzer tool used to capture and analyze network traffic from a live network.
+This can be used as a substitute for Wireshark if you enjoy working on a black screen.
+This guide is for beginners who want to start analyzing protocols and use some basic commands of tshark.
+Here, I am listing some basic commands with example usage which help you to capture and analyze the network traffic.

 1. All tshark commands displayed on your machine